James4Ever0/notes/chatgpt clones, computer automation with ai.md

 ### spaces

-openai [universe](https://github.com/openai/universe) (blog post [here](https://openai.com/blog/universe/)) and [starter agents](https://github.com/openai/universe-starter-agent), remotes are using vnc protocol and a reward protocol using websocket sending json (can send actions). they prefer TigerVNC](), maybe that will send the existing monitor instead of invisible ones
+openai [universe](https://github.com/openai/universe) (blog post [here](https://openai.com/blog/universe/)) and [starter agents](https://github.com/openai/universe-starter-agent), remotes are using vnc protocol and a reward protocol using websocket sending json (can send actions). they prefer [TigerVNC](https://tigervnc.org/), maybe that will send the existing monitor instead of invisible ones.

 ## accelerators